LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ``*``
    Normal argument.

-The following meta-predicate mode arguments are for use only when writing backend Prolog adapter files to deal with proprietary built-in meta-predicates and meta-directives:
+The following meta-predicate mode arguments are for use only when writing backend Prolog :term:`adapter files <adapter file>` to deal with proprietary built-in meta-predicates and meta-directives:

 ``/``
    Predicate indicator (``Name/Arity``), list of predicate indicators,